SentinelByte/CyberSimMAS/README.md

 ## 🙋‍♂️ About

-Built by security engineers exploring multi-agent systems for autonomous defense, cloud remediation, and adversarial simulation.
+Built by security engineer that exploring Multi-Sgent Systems for autonomous defense, cloud remediation, and adversarial simulation.

 ````